 Inspiration was waiting

 I should trust in my own subconscious more often.
-I woke up just a little blue this morning, oddly sad that I was entirely lacking in Saturday blog inspiration.
+I woke up just a little blue on the morning that I first heard Koppelman and Lee’s conversation.
+I felt oddly sad that I was entirely lacking in blog inspiration.
 As I normally do when stuck for ideas, I took myself out for an early morning walk (this time accompanied by the Koppelman/Lee podcast).

 Inspiration was waiting for me right there.
 The three foundations of creativity that I take from this podcast are three things I realise I have always known are there, but have never been able to put into words until today.
 Thank you, Mr Koppelman.
 Thank you, Mr Lee.
 Thank you, gentle reader.